 The spices.

 I use the common herbs and spices to prepare korma chicken in this recipe.
-Some chefs may prefer otherwise or want to add some local flavor to the korma.
+Some chefs may prefer otherwise or want to add local flavor to the korma.
 For example, to include star anise and poppy seeds as well.
-In Malaysia, a small amount of Malaysian meat curry powder is added to the korma chicken too.
+A small amount of Malaysian meat curry powder is added to the korma chicken in Malaysia.

 The Korma Chicken Recipe